EduardoLima806/human-assured/README.md

 * Considering the application grow we have to think about of Scalability.
 A good option would be to provide a Kubernetes cluster deployed in some cloud provider like Amazon AWS by the AWS EKS service.
 * It could use a Terraform for IaC and avoid a lock-in cloud vendor.
 * For a big scaling would be a good practice to adopt an APM to implement telemetry and increase the level of observability.
 Tools like New Relic and Datadog would be a good options.
 * For CI/CD process we could create an automation steps to build, tests, vulnerabilities or even deployment.
 Canary Deployment is a good practice in high concurrent environments.
+GitHub Action is a good alternative.
 * In terms of tests implementation it would be good implement mutation tests (pitest) and load tests (k6, JMeter) in order to increase tests quality.